reanimate/reanimate/docs/showcase_colortheory.md

 and
 [parula](http://hackage.haskell.org/package/reanimate/docs/Reanimate.html#v:parula).
 This got me interested in the color theory that underpins them and I decided to make a short video presenting what I learned.
-This is not about color theory, thought, but rather the technical details involved with writing and rendering a fairly long animation in Haskell.
+This is not about color theory, though, but rather the technical details involved with writing and rendering a fairly long animation in Haskell.